sowmya-yalamarthi/Proposal_Dev/Proposal.md

 ## Epics / User Stories / Tasks:

+- Develop login/Register pages:
+    - develop UI pages for both login and register
+    - create tables based on the components in it
+    - create rest APIs for both of them
+- Develop three components for rent books,sell books and hand-out books
+- Create individual criterias for all the three components
+- This application should be able to manage appointments which may be accepted or rejected based on the books availbility.

 ## Acceptance criteria checklist:
+- User must be authorized in order to login to the Application
+- Application must be able to

 ## Contract scope / budget / schedule (2 semesters):